Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 For some devices, if the fingerprint is for an Android build after March 16th 2018, it is necessary to use a security patch date that matches the fingerprint used.
 For the module provided fingerprints this is done automatically, but if you enter a fingerprint manually you will have to update the security patch date yourself (if they don't already match).
 Use the [Custom props](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#changeset-custom-prop-values) function of this module to change `ro.build.version.security_patch` to the desired date.

 ### Can I use any fingerprint?
-It's possible to use any fingerprint that's certified for your device.
+It's usually possible to use any fingerprint that's certified for your device.
 It doesn't have to match, either device or Android version.
 If you don't use a fingerprint for your device, the device might be percieved as the device that the fingerprint belongs to, in certain situations (Play Store, etc).
 The Android version doesn't matter much, and if you're using a ROM with an Android version much newer than what is officially available for your device, you are going to have to use an older fingerprint if you want to use the one for your device.
-But, like already stated, that doesn't really matter.
+But, like already stated, that doesn't really matter (most of the time, there might of course be exceptions).

 ### Finding a certified fingerprint
+If you need a certain fingerprint from a device, here are a few tips on how to find it.
+Also remember that you might need to get the security patch date that corresponds to the fingerprint you find (see [Matching the Android security patch date](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf#matching-the-android-security-patch-date) above).

 #### The getprop method
 If you don't want to use one of the provided fingerprints, you can get one for your device by running the getprop command below on a stock ROM/firmware/factory image that fully passes SafetyNet.
 ```